full-stack-ex/tiny-template-engine-arduino/README.md

 It is different in that it can handle large texts (templates), which don't fit in the memoty (RAM), and it uses very little memory for it.
 The template can be stored in the program flash memory (PROGMEM), file system (SPIFFS) or any other source, which can be read one line at a time.

 - The engine processes the text line by line.
-The lines must be separated by the line end ('\n').
-The line end itself is not included in the output.
-Your code obtains the lines one by one in a loop and sends them to the destination.
+The lines must be separated by the line end ('\n')

+    - By default, the line end itself is not included in the output; there is an option to include it
+ - Your code obtains the lines one by one in a loop and sends them to the destination.
 For example, ESP8266WebServer::sendContent(line) to send content to a Web server

 - The engine only allocates the memory needed to hold a single output line - the current one.
 It uses no String variables, and it reduces memory consumption and fragmentation to a minimum

 - The engine is universal and designed to handle different template sources.
 It uses an abstract Reader class as an interface to read the lines from the source.
 Currently, you can use a PROGMEM reader implementation called TinyTemplateEngineMemoryReader.
 SPIFFS support is coming next, and you can implement your own readers using the memory reader source as an example

-Tested with an ESP8266 and Arduino Uno (Elegoo UNO R3).
+Tested with an ESP8266, Arduino Uno (Elegoo UNO R3) and ESP32 (Arduino).

 ## How to use it

 ---
 It is simple.
-Please take a look ar the examples first.
+Please take a look at the examples first.
 You may not need to read any further.

 ---